“Since his Master graduation, I have seen Paolo Gorini develop as a

 My story

 I come from a small village that looks upon a small lake in North Italy.
 Landscape artists Christo & Jean-Claude made it super famous back in 2016 with their work 'Floating Piers'.
 My first piano teacher ever was my grandfather Angelo; he probably taught me the most important thing: "Paolo, to be a musician, you need the 3 Ps: Patience, Passion and Perseverance."
 So true.
+So, off I went to the nearest 'big city'—Brescia—to attend high school and the conservatoire.
+I was the unconventional teenager madly in love with classical music, my portable CD player (yes, I grew up with one of those) blasting Rachmaninov, Chopin, Beethoven, and all the gang.
+The more I learned the black-and-white terrain of the piano, the more I wanted to 'just play'.
+So, I got myself a basic audio recorder and started improvising.
+What a feeling!
+I was creating music on the spot.
+I humbly and shyly handed these 'experiments' to composer Mauro Montalbetti, who visited my high school for a series of lectures.
+I was very interested to get his feedback and to know whether there was something I could build upon.

+He did see something.
+He invited me to start taking composition classes with him, so I did.
+I learned how to read an orchestral score, the orchestration tricks and how to translate on paper (yes, the physical sheet music with pencil and rubber eraser at hand) the whirlwind of my imagination.
 During those weekly meetings, I discovered what is referred to as 'Contemporary music': the music of living people.
 A new door opened in front of me; there was so much to discover, listen to, and learn!
 Every composer paints a different sound world, and I was eager to get my hands on that.
 I became the best friends of the librarians of all the conservatoires I attended, and I explored the dark corner shelves where the "contemporary music repertoire" was patiently collecting dust.

 Okay, what about the piano, then?
 Montalbetti suggested I go to Milan to play for Andrea Rebaudengo, a contemporary music specialist and the pianist of Ensemble Sentieri Selvaggi.
 That was another pivotal encounter as I started to use my piano skills to serve the music of "now," and I had the chance to play a few times with a professional ensemble such as Sentieri Selvaggi.
+Milano was the place to be after my " classical-oriented" bachelor's degree in Brescia.
+I enrolled in the Chamber Music Master's degree, got to play with many great fellow students, and even landed in one of the most prestigious contemporary music festivals called Milano Musica, playing Bruno Maderna's "Concerto for 2 pianos and instruments": what a ride!

+I was in my early 20s then, with all the excitement and stamina that goes along with it.
+I was traveling two or three times per week between Milano and Brescia, practising like crazy, attending concerts in the city, and throwing parties in my one-bedroom apartment.
 At this point, Montalbetti's wisdom kicked in again: "Paolo, I think you should go study abroad."
 Okay, that's a giant leap, but I took that step.
 At the Conservatorium van Amsterdam, there is this 'Master in Piano with New Music specialisation', which seemed perfect for me.
 "Bye, Mum and Dad.
 I will live in Amsterdam for a couple of years".
 That was almost nine years ago!

+My first public appearance in a concert setting in Amsterdam was with the Score Collective Ensemble of the CvA in the Kleinezaal of Concertgebouw: quite a start!
 Besides one project as a soloist in Elliot Carter's Double Concerto, my time in The Netherlands has been dedicated to collaborations.
 I felt so lucky to meet, engage with, play with, and hang out with so many people from all over the world: a great lesson in cultural exchange.
+Several projects bloomed during my time in the "Venice of North" (as some Italians call Amsterdam).
+If you want to know more about them, I suggest you look at the Section "Projects," where I discuss them in more professional detail.

 As I look back on my journey from the peaceful little village to the bustling cities, I am grateful for the mentors, the musicians, and the moments that shaped my musical destiny.
 As I walk further down my artistic path, I carry the lessons of patience, passion, and perseverance that my grandfather infused in me—a legacy that echoes in every day of my life.